AP Physics C Development Committee

-These dedicated educators play a critical role in the preparation of the Course and Exam Description and exam for both AP Physics C courses.
+These dedicated educators play a critical role in the preparation of both AP Physics C courses and exams.
 They represent a diversity of knowledge and points of view in their fields and, as a group, are the authority when it comes to making subject-matter decisions in the exam-construction process.
-The AP Development Committees represent a unique collaboration between high school and college educators.

 Committee Co-Chairs